sketchplugins/plugin-directory/README.md

 - [Select Similar Layers](https://github.com/wonderbit/sketch-select-similar-layers), by Wessley Roche: A plugin that selects layers with similar attributes to those of the layer currently selected.
 - [Set Line Height](https://github.com/getflourish/sketch-set-line-height-plugin), by Florian Schulz: Plugin that allows you to set the line height of a text layer as a multiple of the font size.
 - [Shapr](https://github.com/vincenzopetito/shapr), by Vincenzo Petito: A Sketch plugin to create element with the keyboards!
+- [Shared Style Finder](https://github.com/sonburn/shared-style-finder), by Jason Burns: Find instances of a shared layer or text style.
 - [Shared Text Styles](https://github.com/nilshoenson/shared-text-styles), by Nils Hoenson: Easily import and export your Text Styles in Sketch.
 - [Sharpen Images](https://github.com/axmsv/sharpen-images-sketch), by axmsv: Sharpen Images plugin allows to apply Sharpen filter to your image layers in Sketch.
 - [Sheetie](https://github.com/joemanto/sheetie), by Joe Manto: Sketch 3 Plugin that makes a SpriteSheets to export or use